PrideChung/FontAwesomeKit/README.md

 Please clone the master repo and take a look at the example project, everything is in it, all public methods and properties are documented.
 Feel free to open an issue if you went into trouble.

 ## About Gradient Helpers
 If you noticed, all gradient helpers are gone.
-I removed gradient helpers in the new version because I don't think they are useful.
+I removed gradient helpers in the new version because I think they are useless.
 I've opened an issue for discussing, [leave a comment if you think otherwise.](https://github.com/PrideChung/FontAwesomeKit/issues/7)

 ## About The Old Version
-As I promised I will keep it maintained, response to Font-Awesome new icon updates, but won't provide any new function.
+As I promised I will keep it maintained, response to Font-Awesome new icon updates, but I won't provide any new function.
 If you must support iOS5 you can keep using it, otherwise 2.0 version is a better choice.

 ##Change Log
 - 2.0.0 Major update, API changed, added support for new icon fonts.